 Sorting Out Process Issues

-There are a number of ways I can help you solve your process issues.
+There are a number of ways I can support you.

-If I can’t, the second step is to use a combination of the following to identify what you need:
+If I can’t immediately identify the ‘what & the why’, the second step is to use a combination of the following to identify what you need:

 The third step is documenting the process in whatever shape and form it needs to be in order for it to be used.
 Simple is key!